spurucker/diveGames/readme.md

      http://localhost:8080/api/v1/ltp?pairs=BTC/USD&pairs=BTC/EUR

+## New Notes
+After receiving feedback, I explored different ways to structure the project and decided to use the Standard Layout as defined [here](https://github.com/golang-standards/project-layout).
+I removed domain-specific errors and reduced dependencies.

+It's specified that the price should be numeric without specifying the required number of decimals.
+Given the sensitivity of this information (even slight changes in cents can significantly impact prices), I've decided to return the exact value as provided by Kraken.

 ## Requirements
 ### Explicit Requirements
 Create a GET endpoint at '/api/v1/ltp' that will receive one or more pairs and will return the last traded price for them